ilikeflex/react/module2-01-pre-source-maps/ReadMe.md

 npx webpack help --watch

-//basic aommand to create webpack config file
+//basic command to create webpack config file

-npx webpack init //creates a big file with lots of default settings.
+npx webpack init

+//creates a big file with lots of default settings.
 Advised not to run the command

 //get the version of webpack